boytchev/suica/docs/drawings.md

 arc( x, y, radius, fromAngle, toAngle, cw );
 ```

 Command.
 Adds a circular arc to the shape.
-This command creates an arc of a circle with point (`x`,`y`) and given `radius`.
+This command creates an arc of a circle with center point (`x`,`y`) and given `radius`.
 The arc stars from angle `from` and ends at angle `to`, both measured in degrees, by default 0 and 360.
 Parameter `cw` sets the direction of the arc &ndash; either clockwise (if `cw` is true, this is by default) or counterclockwise (if `cw` is false).
 If the angles are omitted, a full circle is generated.

 <img src="images/drawing-arc.png">